Pprave1/kickstarter-analysis/README.md

   ### 	What are some other possible tables and/or graphs that we could create?
 •	It is better to include the  graphs of successful outcomes based on Parent Category and Subcategory in US.

-•	If we can include statistical analysis tables with mean and median values then Louise will be able to easily determine and extreme data points and take appropiate steps to
+•	If we can include statistical analysis tables with mean and median values,then Louise will be able to easily determine and extreme data points and take appropiate steps to
   make her campaign successful.